muratk3n/thirdwave/en/tweets/2020/week20b.md

 ---

-Most of what is pure info based can be commodotized.
+Most of what is pure info based can be commodatized.
 Forget this wanky stuff.
 Do more basic science, math, and build stuff.

 *2020-5-11 9:8:7*